yapweijun1996/CSV-Agent/README.md

 1. **Diagnose** – `handleSend()` captures the user's question, logs it in chat, clears the thinking panel, and disables inputs so only one action runs at a time.
 2. **Plan** – Gemini is prompted (see `getSystemPrompt()`) to return `restatement`, `visible_reply`, `thinking_log[]`, and a `tool_plan[]`.
 We parse/repair JSON strictly before touching the UI.
-3. **Execute** – `renderLlmResponse()` paints the chat + thinking log, inspects the first `tool_plan` entry, and decides what to do next:
-   - If `need_tool=false`, the Next Step card simply explains why no action is required.
+3. **Execute** – `renderLlmResponse()` now hands the entire `tool_plan[]` to `runToolPlan()`, which works through every step sequentially (small-step worker style):
+   - Each step logs `Step i/n - …` into the thinking log so observers can trace progress.
+   - `need_tool=false` steps still surface their reasoning but short‑circuit without launching code.
-   - If `need_tool=true`, we resolve the tool via alias mapping or intent inference (date/time keywords across the plan, restatement, reply, and user input) and run it.
+   - `need_tool=true` steps resolve the tool via alias mapping or keyword inference and call `executeToolWithUi()` with a spinner + status scoped to that step.
+   - Unsupported plans/failed runs mark the step as failed and the plan summary card flips to “Plan finished with issues”.
 4. **Log** – While a tool runs, Next Step shows `Tool: <name>` plus a micro spinner.
 Once finished it flips to `Executed:` or `Failed:`.
 Thinking log entries append `[tool]`, `[decide]`, `[warn]`, or `[error]` markers so the user sees exactly what happened.
 Each turn stores a `toolRuns[]` record in memory for debugging.
 5. **Verify** – Chat messages append a `Result: …` line (local time or `unavailable` on failure), the timeline notes `[tool] get_current_date → …` and either `[decide] fulfilled` or `[error] get_current_date failed`, and inputs are re-enabled for the next prompt.